 One reason many tourists come to Germany is winter is its Christmas Markets!
 And while Berlin is not the place that springs to mind for Christmas Markets, it does have lots – including some really nice ones.
-There is currently some discussion on whether there will be entry rules like 2G/3G but it is almost certain that most Christmas markets, after everything got cancelled in 2020, will take place.
+There are entry rules like 2G/3G for all but most Christmas markets, after everything got cancelled in 2020, will take place.

 My favourite Christmas Market is on Gendarmenmarkt.
 You pay a small entry fee and it is rather crafty/high-ish end, but is beautifully decorated and with the setting of the classicist architecture, is one of the most beautiful and photogenic Christmas Markets in Germany.
 Avoid at weekends when it can get very, very crowded.